hawc2/text-analysis-with-python/README.md

 [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb#recent=true) is a cloud-based run-time environment for coding in Jupyter Notebooks that takes advantage of Google's powerful computing resources.
 If you have a Google account, using Google Colab can be relatively seamless and user-friendly, integrated with Google Drive, and limiting the set-up necessary to start working.
 Google Colab also offers searchable code chunks to help you develop your code.

 To see examples of Google colab notebooks and what they can do, check out [Awesome Google Colab](https://github.com/firmai/awesome-google-colab).
+There are plenty of video tutorials on YouTube; I also recommend quick tip guides like the ones available at [Towards Data Science](https://towardsdatascience.com/10-tips-for-a-better-google-colab-experience-33f8fe721b82).

 ## Text Mining with Python